|

 and one other driver at (22880) 21480.
 I don't know how good their English is because they always speak Greek

-to me but all the drivers speak some English (except
+to me but all the drivers speak some English.
+There is also a number you can call for all the taxis: 2281200150

 because it brings to life many of the personalities who make Kea, and particularly Ioulis, such an interesting